 By the Colorado Revised Statutes, Larimer County is allowed to collect use tax on the purchase of motor vehicles and building materials.
-Larimer County does not have a business property use tax.
+Larimer County does not have a personal or business use tax.
 The difference between sales tax and use tax is that sales tax is collected at the point of sale; whereas, use tax is collected at a different point in time.
-For Larimer County the use rate is the same as the sales tax rate, .6%.
+For Larimer County the use rate is the same as the sales tax rate, .65%.

 The Larimer County Motor Vehicle department collects the motor vehicle use tax at the time of registration.
 Motor vehicle use tax is due when:

-For more information on motor vehicle registration, including refund of motor vehicle use tax, please refer to the Larimer County Motor Vehicle website.
+For more information on motor vehicle registration, including requesting a refund of motor vehicle use tax, please refer to the Larimer County Motor Vehicle department.

 The contractor/home owner must present a copy of the County building permit to the vendor when purchasing the building materials to prevent double taxation.
 If no permit copy is presented, the vendor is required to collect the County sales tax.
 If the contractor/home owner has a building permit issued from a Town or City, only the State sales tax will be due if the permit is presented at the time of purchase.